 This process is best exemplified by the Trans-theoretical Model of change.
 This model walks a person through not only the progression down into life-threatening and problematic addiction, but also highlights the phase most often overlooked: maintenance and relapse prevention.
-Rightfully so, a person living in the destructive throes of active substance abuse needs a life preserver thrown at them, and immediate abstention and extraction from the drugs or alcohol and circumstances is imperative.
+Rightfully so, a person living in the destructive lifestyle of active addiction needs a life preserver thrown at them, and immediate detox from the drugs or alcohol is a crucial to start.
 But, just like finding safety from a flood on top of a roof, the fact remains that you are no means clear of danger.
 Time spent in a detox and drug rehab is the gracious wake-up call that life needs to be lived in a whole different manner, and relapse prevention techniques can be the way to ensure you don’t sleep through your alarm!

 Getting ALL The Help You Need, Not Just What You Think You Need!

 When treatment centers promise a light at the end of the tunnel, this is contingent on following through with all the medical recommendations of the treatment staff and doctors.
-Admittedly, there are certain cases in which people can simply walk into a detox or a drug rehab and freely live their life not being enslaved to an illicit substance.
-The goal should not be to simply become abstinent, sober, or what is sometimes called “a dry drunk.”
+Admittedly, there are certain cases in which people can simply walk into a detox or a drug rehab and freely live their life without relapse, but these individuals seem to be suffering from an abuse problem rather than an addiction.
+Someone who simply abuses a drug but then is able to stop without further work does not suffer from the disease of addiction – it is that simple.
+For the real addict or alcoholic, the goal should not be to simply become abstinent, sober, or what is sometimes called “a dry drunk.”
 The real issues still reside and influence corrupted thinking, and will manifest themselves in other ways.
-The way of the woods is a hard journey and can be long, and that is why aftercare programs, halfway houses, and 3/4 way houses are vital to sustained sobriety and recovery.
+The way out of addiction requires some more work after detox and even inpatient rehab, and that is why aftercare programs and halfway houses, are vital to sustained sobriety and recovery.

 When you stop to think about it, you have to put at least the same amount of effort into your program of recovery as you did in your addiction, and it can be a great help to take advantage of continuing recovery programs and stabilize viable relapse prevention.
 An addict or alcoholic did not become addicted overnight and it’s unrealistic to believe they will recover overnight.
 If a few months are spent healing from addiction to obtain a life time of sobriety and freedom from drug abuse or alcoholism, isn’t it worth it?